sybrew/emoji-settings/readme.txt

 === Emoji Settings ===
 Contributors: Cybr
-Tags: Emoji, emojis, emoticon, script, tinymce, mail Requires at least: 4.2.0
+Tags: Emoji, emojis, emoticon, script, tinymce, mail, scrips, prefetch, twemoji Requires at least: 5.5
 Tested up to: 6.1
 Stable tag: 2.0.0
 Requires PHP: 7.2.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Emoji Settings adds an option to your Writing Settings page to enable or disable emoji conversion to images.
+Emoji Settings adds an option to your Writing Settings page to toggle emoji conversion to images.

 == Description ==

-**Simply enable or disable emojis conversion with an option.**
+**Quickly enable or disable emojis conversion with an option.**

-This plugin stops the conversion of ASCII smilies like `:)` and `:D` to images on any WordPress installation.
+When you disable the option, Emoji Settings stops the conversion of ASCII smilies like `:)` and `:D` to images on any WordPress installation.
+This plugin also prevents changing real emojis to Twemoji (Twitter) images.
+It achieves this by removing several default WordPress scripts.

 You can find the option at "Settings > Writing" (`/wp-admin/options-writing.php`).

-This plugin does not prevent real emojis from being stored and printed.
+This plugin does not prevent real emojis (inserted via an emoji keyboard) from being stored and outputted on your website.

-= Emojis are enabled by default =
+= Emoji conversion enabled by default =

-This plugin has been written with a WordPress.com-like environment in mind.
-We want to give users the option but not override default WordPress behavior.
-If you or your user wishes to disable emojis for their site, they can do so in their dashboard.
+I wrote this plugin with a WordPress.com-like environment in mind, giving users an option without overriding standard WordPress behavior.

-You can override standard behavior via filter `cw_emoji_overrides`.
+You can change this behavior via filter `cw_emoji_overrides`.
 Refer to the code for instructions.

-= Does more than "Disable Emojis (GDPR friendly)" =
+= Does more than "Disable Emojis" =

-This plugin also fixes incorrect Character Encoding on WordPress installations installed before 4.3.0 when emojis are disabled.
-This plugin also removes the conversion of emojis in the admin area, for example, from post titles.
+Emoji Settings also fixes Character Encoding issues on sites originally installed with WP 4.2 or lower.
+And this plugin correctly removes the conversion of emojis in the admin area, for example, from post titles.

 = Translating =

-You can submit your translations via the sidebar on this page.
+You can contribute by translating Emoji Settings via the sidebar on this page.

 == Installation ==